Porsche IMS Bearing Plainfield, IL | Naperville, IL

 When Will the porsche ims bearing go bad?

 There are no hard facts on when an IMS bearing will fail.
 We find that the most common occurrences of IMS issues are found on Porsche’s that have low mileage and receive infrequent oil changes compared to the more heavily driven – high mileage Porsche’s.
 There is little to NO warning when it comes to Porsche IMS failure.
 The best and only real prevention is to have the IMS bearing replaced before it’s too late.

 What Porsche models are prone to IMS failure and should be replaced?

-The IMS bearing retrofit™ from LN Engineering is the best solution available for IMS bearing replacement and the one we suggest to all of our customers.
-We have successfully installed hundreds and we find it to be the best aftermarket solution available.
-Once you have experienced an IMS failure there is no turning back, so preventative measures must be taken, otherwise you will be in for an engine rebuild.
-Give us a call today and we can take you through the costs and procedure to getting your IMS bearing replaced.
+The IMS bearing retrofit™ from LN Engineering is the best solution available for Porsche IMS bearing replacement and the one we suggest to all of our customers.
+We have successfully installed hundreds of them and find it to be the best aftermarket solution available.
+Once you have experienced a Porsche IMS failure, there is no turning back, so preventative measures must be taken, otherwise you will be in for a Porsche engine rebuild.
+Please give us a call today and we can take you through the costs and procedure to getting your Porsche IMS bearing replaced.